 Support in installation //// Mara Ingea

 ROOM IN 286/75 is a solo, live streaming, durational performance.
-It's starting point has personal roots.
-It was made to accompany self and others and to search for new ways to communicate in the COVID-19 pandemic that has started in 2020.
-It is a series of live streaming shows, which at the same time worked as a very present research on performing, non-performing, performing for a camera, and "dramaturgy for here and now".
+Its' starting point has personal roots - it was made to accompany self and others and to search for new ways to communicate in the COVID-19 pandemic that has started in 2020.
+It is a series of live streaming shows, which at the same time worked as a research on performing, non-performing, performing for a camera, and "dramaturgy for here and now".

 Concept, idea, research, media / / / Arnis Aleinikovas